zmievsa/cadwyn/README.md

 ```

-It is done by applying `universi.Versions.versioned(...)` decorator to each endpoint which automatically detects the API version by getting it from the [contextvar](#api-version-header-and-context-variables) and applying all version changes until the selected version in reverse.
+It is done by applying `universi.VersionBundle.versioned(...)` decorator to each endpoint which automatically detects the API version by getting it from the [contextvar](#api-version-header-and-context-variables) and applying all version changes until the selected version in reverse.
 Note that if the version is not set, then no changes will be applied.

-If you want to convert a specific response to a specific version, you can use `universi.Versions.data_to_version(...)`.
+If you want to convert a specific response to a specific version, you can use `universi.VersionBundle.data_to_version(...)`.

 ### Version changes with side effects